 - Provide Visibility and Accountability:

-By tracking their results and sharing them with the team, sales reps can see how their performance contributes to the team’s overall success.
+By tracking their results and sharing them, sales reps can see how their performance contributes to the team’s overall success.
 This encourages sales reps to take responsibility for their results and take action to improve their performance.

 - Improve Performance through Competition:

-Leaderboards can be a powerful tool in improving performance by providing motivation and a sense of healthy competition among team members.
-By displaying the rankings of each team member based on their performance metrics, like number of deals closed or total revenue generated; the leaderboard encourages them to strive for better results.
+Leaderboards can be a powerful tool in improving performance by providing motivation and a sense of healthy competition.
+By displaying the rankings of each member based on their performance metrics, it encourages them to strive for better results.

-Toolyt’s leaderboard feature can be an effective tool for boosting performance by instilling a sense of motivation and healthy competition among team members.
-With daily, weekly, monthly, and quarterly rankings, the leaderboard feature enables team members to track their progress and strive for better performance.
+Toolyt’s leaderboard feature can be an effective tool for boosting performance by instilling a sense of motivation and healthy competition.
+With daily, weekly, monthly, and quarterly rankings, the team members can track their progress and strive for better performance.